Search the Health Library

-The Division of Infectious Diseases comprises more than 70 faculty members, 12 clinical fellows, more than 25 post doctoral trainees and many more key personnel that make it one of the largest members of the Department of Medicine within the Johns Hopkins University School of Medicine.
+The Division of Infectious Diseases comprises more than 75 faculty members, 12 clinical fellows, more than 25 post-doctoral trainees and many more key personnel that make it one of the largest members of the Department of Medicine within the Johns Hopkins University School of Medicine.
 Our primary goal is to combat infectious diseases worldwide through research, patient care, prevention, and education.

-The Division also plays a major role within the Johns Hopkins Medical Institutions by teaching infectious diseases to the future leaders of medicine.
+The Division also is training future leaders of medicine and infectious diseases.
 Through lectures and course direction, Division members participate in the Institution's legacy of medical education.
-On several instances, members of the Division have won the prestigious Barry Wood Teaching Award and the Professors Award for outstanding contributions to education in the medical school.
-As a core mission of the Division, the Fellowship program trains 12 fellows per year.
-Each year up to four of the most outstanding medical residents are chosen for a three-year minimum Infectious Diseases Fellowship.
+As a core mission of the Division, each year four outstanding physicians are chosen for a three-year Infectious Diseases Fellowship.
 The rigor and global impact of this training program have been recognized by several National Institutes of Health Awards as well as full accreditation by the Residency Review Committees.
 Our fellowship program includes both outstanding broad clinical training and opportunity to conduct two years of uninterrupted research with world class scientists from this and other institutions.
+As of July 2015, 15 of the past 16 physician scientist awards (K08 and K23) submitted by our fellows were funded by NIH.
 Many of our fellows have gone on to become national and international leaders in the field of Infectious Diseases.

 Our goal is to increase the breadth and depth of our clinical, biomedical discovery, and educational programs.
 Please learn more about our Division by visiting the web pages of the individual programs and faculty as well as those of our key partners.
 Through training, investigating, working, or giving, I invite you to join with us in this vitally important battle against infectious diseases.